-How the disability affects daily activities and/or academic performance
+- How the disability affects the student's daily activities and/or academic performance

-- Students should schedule a meeting after submitting the Student Profile Form, proper documentation and completing the College’s placement test.
-(Click on Special Accommodations for Placement Testing to determine whether student should arrange his/her placement test through the Special Services office or the general Testing Center.)
+View the Special Accommodations for Placement Testing page to determine whether student should arrange his/her placement test through the Special Services office or the general Testing Center.